 A full actuarial valuation is required every three years.
-The latest full actuarial valuation was completed in 2019.
-A roll forward approach is used in intervening periods, which utilises key assumption such as life expectancy, discount rates, salary growth and investment returns.
+The latest full actuarial valuation was completed in 2022, the results of which are incorporated into the 2021/22 financial statements.

 Given the significant value of the net pension fund liability, small changes in assumptions can result in significant valuation movements.
-There has been a £16,755k net actuarial gain during 2021/22.
+There has been a £11,268k net actuarial gain during 2021/22.